 I have suffered from anxiety for many years and readers of this blog now that I am prone to overthinking, overplanning and taking steps that others might think excessive in order to ‘keep calm and carry on’ – for example scouting out parking spaces and visiting hospitals prior to appointments in case I get lost on route.

 Another name for this blight which lurks like a malevolent spirit on your shoulder just waiting to ruin your day is toxic worrying.
+Worse than that, however, is the fact that this kind of worry could be a huge obstacle between you and your success – in all areas of your life.

 Understanding the Different Types of Toxic Worrying